-Students should meet with their assigned advisor at least twice each semester.
+Once you are assigned an advisor, you should be proactive in contacting him or her at minimum once each semester.
 One of these meetings should involve registering for coursework in each upcoming semester.
 Most other meetings will involve planning and completing requirements for the field experience.
 Students should also rely on their advisors to discuss general progress and develop post-graduation plans.

-Where can I find deadlines for registration, scholarship and graduation?
+Where can I find deadlines for registration, scholarships, and graduation?